flecoqui/projects/_posts/2017-06-23-geneatique.md

 ## Customer profile ##

-**CDIP**
-CDIP is an ISV specialized in genealogy, scrapbooking and old mapping.
+**CDIP** is an ISV specialized in genealogy, scrapbooking and old mapping.
 Their main product is Geneatique, a leading genealogy software in France that provides tools for research, charting and organizing your family tree easier.
 Geneatique.com is a very comprehensive and high-performance tool, renowned as one of the best family tree software program on the market.
 It offers more than 100 different templates that you can customize.
 The Geneatique software can be purchased online or in DVD.

  ![Team](/images/2017-06-23-geneatique/geneatique_4.png)